briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

 As used in this chapter:

-1. _(a)_ "Public moneys" means all moneys in the Treasury of the Municipality or moneys coming lawfully into the possession of the Municipality’s Director of Finance.
+1. _(a)_ "Public moneys" means all moneys in the Treasury of the Municipality or moneys coming lawfully into the possession of the Municipality's Director of Finance.

 2. _(b)_ "Eligible depository" or "eligible depositories" means any institution